xenify-io/litepaper/README.md

 ## ◽️ Staking XNF Tokens

 Every cycle, Xenify's protocol distributes newly minted XNF tokens to users.
 The distribution occurs at the end of each day, and it follows a specific allocation structure.
-Users who perform direct burns of vXEN and vUSDy receive 50% of the daily minted XNF, while those who engage in swaps on supported EVM chains receive 25% of the daily minted XNF.
-Additionally, a portion of the daily minted XNF is designated as claimable XNF for the YSL.IO protocol.
-The AceVaults receive 10% of the daily XNF mint, while the AlphaVaults are allocated 15%.
+Users who perform direct burns of vXEN and vUSDy receive 50% of the daily minted XNF, while those who engage in swaps on supported EVM chains receive 25% of the daily minted XNF on the Genesis Chain and 50% on all other chains.
+Additionally, a portion of the daily minted XNF on the Genesis Chain is designated as claimable XNF for the YSL.IO protocol, whereby AceVaults receive 10% of the daily XNF mint, while the AlphaVaults are allocated 15%.

 Only staked XNF tokens contribute to a user's accumulation of native chain rewards, with each user's share determined by their veXNF position and its associated earning power.
 Staked tokens begin to accumulate native chain rewards within the same cycle they are staked.
 These native chain rewards are collected into a reward pool during each cycle, and subsequently distributed by the protocol among XNF stakers at the end of the daily cycle.